 It’s good to include anything unique about what you provide, or what sets your products apart from the competition.
 What needs of your customers are being met with what you provide – what problem are you solving for them?
 Working through these points will help you assess what you’re doing well, where you might be able to improve, and what you might want to do next.

 Your ideal audience, or target audience or target market, is who you want to reach, and who will invest in your business.
-When you have a clear picture of your ideal audience, you’re in a good position to create content that will interest the right people, and to select the perfect channels to connect with them.
+When you have a clear picture of your ideal audience, you’re in a good position to create content that will interest the right people.
+Then, you can select the perfect channels to connect with them.

 Defining your persona goals lets you identify your customer’s goals, what’s important to them, and what frustrations or pain points they might be facing.
-With those pieces, you’ll be able to figure out how your business can appeal to your target audience, and what you can do to build trust and loyalty.
+You’ll be able to figure out how your business can appeal to your target audience, and what you can do to build trust and loyalty.

 What do they want to simplify, where do they wish they could invest more time or money, or what changes would make their lives easier or better?
-What sort of content do they prefer, and how can engaging with your content help them?
-What might convince them to work with you or buy your products?
+Is there content they prefer, and how can engaging with your content help them?
+How can you convince them to work with you or buy your products?
 Consider these questions so you can ensure your goals align with theirs.

 You’ve worked hard to prepare services or products that you’re excited to share.
-Now, armed with customer personas and a clear concept of your target audience, you can strategize how you will market and sell to them.
+With customer personas and a clear concept of your target audience, you can strategize how you will market and sell to them.
 Start by thinking about the best way to reach the people who align with your persona, and focus on the opportunities where you’re most likely to pique their interest.

 Next, decide what strategies you’ll use to engage them.
-Depending on your persona and what you know their habits and behaviors to be, these could range from a well-crafted social media campaign to an attention-grabbing, targeted email approach.
+Different personas have different habits and behaviors.
+These could range from a well-crafted social media campaign to an attention-grabbing, targeted email approach.
 Don’t spread your efforts too thin, and focus on select, well-planned strategies.
 Keep in mind your marketing goals and what you’re trying to achieve.

 How do you want to “sound” to your audience when they consume your content?
 Determining your brand voice and tone creates an idea of how you might come across to them, and any written content you create should be consistent with the voice of your business.
 While your messaging should be targeted and intentional, you should also be yourself and true to your voice.